-5:24 And they that are Christ's^a have crucified^{aorist} the flesh with the affections and lusts.^{b-c}
+5:24 And they that are Christ's have crucified the flesh with the affections and lusts. b-c

-24a AV ESV LSV 24 And they that are Christ's have crucified the flesh with the affections and lusts .
+24 ła AV ESV LSV l· 24 And they that are Christ's have crucified the flesh with he affections and lusts .
 24 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 24 Now those who belong to Christ Jesus crucified the flesh with its passions and desires.